zoonoo/azure-docs.ko-kr/articles/app-service-logic/app-service-logic-create-a-b2b-process.md

 <properties
-   pageTitle="Azure 앱 서비스에서 B2B 프로세스 만들기 | Microsoft Azure"
-   description="B2B 프로세스를 만드는 방법에 대한 개요" services="logic-apps" documentationCenter=".net,nodejs,java"
-   authors="rajram"
+   pageTitle="Creating a B2B process in Azure App Service | Microsoft Azure" description="Overview of how to create a Business-to-Business Process" services="logic-apps" documentationCenter=".net,nodejs,java" authors="rajram"